State University of New York, College of Optometry Logo

 PhD, Neuroscience, Universidad Autónoma de Madrid, Spain

-Post Doctoral Fellow, Torsten Wiesel Lab, Rockefeller University, US
+Post Doctoral Fellow, Torsten Wiesel Lab (Nobel Laureate, 1981), Rockefeller University, US

 Positions